 Summertime!
 The word brims with promise, even as it conjures memories of lakes and ballparks, beaches and campsites, hours, weekends, sometimes entire weeks away from the day-to-day with the ones we love.
 As I write this, the winter snows are just beginning to melt in our garden.
 But summertime is just around the corner.

 At Maria’s House, summertime is very similar to our fall-spring developmental program, offering children the chance to explore our full array of Montessori works with seasoned guides, interns, and Montessori Master Teachers.
 That said, we avail ourselves of the increased availability of a number of our adjunct specialists and educational partner sites as we fully enjoy our playground, gardens and beautiful grounds of our Doylestown campus.
-Our staff have developed a unique set of Integrated Studies, working with regional and national experts to create age-appropriate Montessori approaches to everything from golf swings to fencing, gardening to cricket, with equestrian studies and large scale chess thrown in for fun.
+Our staff have developed a unique set of Integrated Studies, working with regional and national experts to create age-appropriate Montessori approaches to everything from golf swings to fencing, gardening to pizza making, with equestrian studies, cricket and large-scale chess thrown in for fun.
 Ok, and rocketry.
 And did I mention our Lenni Lenape encampment?
 The list goes on and on.

 The most noticeable difference about the summer program (Ponte Montessori, or “Montessori Bridge”) at Maria’s House is that we offer registrations a week at a time.
 Admittedly, this is unusual in the Montessori world, where transition to the rhythm and style of the method takes its own time.
 Still, my faculty and I are excited to welcome the children (and families) of our area to the House, to share a taste of the remarkable early childhood approach that we dearly love.